Freedom to Read

 How many of these CHALLENGED BOOKS have you read?

-For resources and to see which challenged books we have at Bishop Macdonell, as well as other special topics, from within Library/Learning Commons Online, search 'Project' > 'All'
+CLICK HERE to explore Censorship resources and to see which challenged books we have at Bishop Macdonell, as well as other special topics, from within the Library/Learning Commons Online

 Questions?